Are you preparing for a PLC job? Do you want to test your PLC knowledge? Or do you want to learn more about PLC?

 - GE (General Electric) PLC

-Siemens PLC and Allen-Bradley (AB) PLC are mostly used for the project and educational purpose.
+Siemens PLC and Allen-Bradley (AB) PLC are mostly used for the project and educational purposes.

 To know more detail about these PLC brands, follow this article.